hehrich/automated-twin-tracking/README.md

 - Validation of single detected structures, yielding of atomistic data files that allow for comprehensive analysis of results

 ## Requirements
-Python environment with OVITO package installed.
+Python environment with OVITO package installed (OVITO installation: https://www.ovito.org/manual/python/introduction/installation.html).

 ## Installation and Usage
 Download files: Download the contained files to your local machine.